turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

 Let's have the transition triggered when we hover over the outer `.container `rather than the inner `.box`.
-This will make it easier for us to trigger the transition and see the entire transiton play out.
+This will make it easier for us to trigger the transition and see the entire transition play out.
 Let's add that `:hover` to our CSS:

 ```css
 .container {